Help restore habitats for biodiversity by planting trees where they're needed the most! Plant a Tree!

 People: Social Bottom Line

 The social component of the Triple Bottom Line measures a company's level of social responsibility.
 The social dimensions of a community include measures of health, quality of life, equity, social capital, education and access to resources.
-Below are some examples of social variables that can be measured:

 The conventional financial bottom line is the traditional concept of profit and refers to measuring and reporting the flow of money.
 Generally this can be measured through income, expenditures, employment rate and so on,